EddMarwa/CodeQuest/README.md

 Navigate to the Code Quest application website.
 Start using the application by writing JavaScript code in the code editor.
 Dependencies and Prerequisites:
-There are no dependencies or prerequisites that need to be installed before using the Code Quest application.
+No dependencies or prerequisites need to be installed before using the Code Quest application.
 Users can start coding immediately upon visiting the website.

 #3 Getting Started<br>